Improved Algorithms for Distributed Entropy Monitoring: AMS Sampling in Distributed Monitoring

 Combining (\ref{eq:delta1}) and (\ref{eq:delta2}), we obtain We thus conclude that $\Est(f, \hat{R}, \kappa)$ is a $(1 + \eps, \delta)$-approximation to $\E[X]$ for any input stream $A \in \mathcal{A}$. \end{proof}

-We next bound the communication cost.
-By \CEN, tracking $\hat{R}$ for each sample $S$ costs $\tilde{O}(\frac{k}{\eps})$ bits.
-We show in the following technical lemma that the total number of updates of $S$ is bounded by $O(\log m)$ with high probability.
-Thus the total bits of communication to maintain one copy of $\hat{R}$ will be bounded by $\tilde{O}(\frac{k}{\eps})$.
+\paragraph{Costs.} By \CEN, tracking $\hat{R}$ as a $(1 + \eps)$-approximation to $R$ for each sample $S$ costs $O(\frac{k}{\eps}\log m)$ bits.
+We show in the following technical lemma (whose proof we deferred to Appendix \ref{app:lem:bd}) that the total number of updates of $S$ is bounded by $O(\log m)$ with high probability.
+Thus the total bits of communication to maintain one copy of $\hat{R}$ can be bounded by $O(\frac{k}{\eps}\log^2 m)$.